rjnp2/Data-Science/tutorial/3. Mathematics/readme.md

   - Some of the fundamental Statistical and Probability Theory needed for ML are

       - **Counting Techniques**
-      - **Probability Rules & Axioms, Bayes’ Theorem, Random Variables,,Variance and Expectation* Conditional and Joint Distributions, Standard Distributions (Bernoulli, Binomial, Multinomial, Uniform and Gaussian)**
+      - **Probability Rules & Axioms, Bayes’ Theorem, Random Variables,Variance and Expectation Conditional and Joint Distributions, Standard Distributions (Bernoulli, Binomial, Multinomial, Uniform and Gaussian) **
       - **Statistics - Descriptive & Inferential**
       - **Moment Generating Functions, Maximum Likelihood Estimation (MLE), Prior and Posterior, Maximum a Posteriori Estimation (MAP).**